Chigger Bite Treatment and Prevention

 Like ticks, chiggers prefer soft skin areas, as well as areas where the skin folds.
 They may also stop where fabric ends.
 The back of the knee, ankles (top of sock line), and groin areas are common places to be bitten.

-If your reading this, you’ve probably recently been bitten, however if you wish to prevent these bites in the future, you can do the following:
+If you're reading this, you’ve probably recently been bitten, however if you wish to prevent these bites in the future, you can do the following:

 · Apply Deet to your skin and clothing up to your waist.
 Deet may need to be applied every few hours, especially if sweating.